howardgrams/newlook/_posts/2022-11-05-Elephant Trunk.md

 (Note the faint line that goes from the bottom edge to the top edge about 1/3 of the way from the left edge of the image.
 This is the track of a faint satellite that passed through the field of view during the long exposure.
 The profusion of artificial satellites is becoming a serious problem for astronomers.)

 Besides the resemblance to an elephant's trunk, to me the nebula suggests a battering ram that has perhaps punched a hole in the tapestry of the background Milky Way stars -- that hole being the dark nebula B161 near the right hand edge of the image.
 What do you think -- Elephant's Trunk or Battering Ram?
+Or something else?